 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-Given our positive outlook on California's state government and its agencies due to the improving economy and prudent fiscal policies under Governor Jerry Brown, we have increased our allocation to California general obligation debt as valuations warranted.
+An improving economy and conservative fiscal leadership under Governor Jerry Brown have greatly improved the finances of California state government, evidenced by Moody's June upgrade of the state's credit rating to Aa3.
 Health care is our largest overweight sector.
-Hospitals account for most of our holdings, though we have a small allocation to life care names.
-We are overweight in select air and seaport names, which provide exposure to revenues from transportation and shipping hubs, as well as in prepaid gas securities for their added yield.
-From a credit quality perspective, our biggest absolute allocation and relative overweight is in A rated bonds.
+Hospitals account for most of our holdings, though we have an allocation to life care names.
+We maintain allocations to select airport and seaport names, which provide exposure to revenues from transportation and shipping hubs, as well as to prepaid gas securities for their added yield.
+From a credit quality perspective, our biggest absolute allocation and relative overweight is A rated bonds.
 We remain overweight in longer-maturity bonds, particularly those with maturities of 20 years and longer, for their more attractive yields.
-Trading was limited over the quarter due to a low level of new issues.
-Our sector allocations remained broadly unchanged.
-We added to education and hospital credits.
+During the quarter, we strove to add more yield by purchasing bonds backed by life care facilities.